1jss/C9-gui/README.md

 Components are reusable standalone elements that can dynamically be added and removed from the tree.
 They are implemented as global Element references (pointers) that get initalized on their first use.
 This way no more memory is used than needed and the already initalized component can be removed and readded to the tree without loosing its state.

 ## Limitations
-- Rounded corners can not be combined with borders of different widths.
-The renderer will use the border top value for all borders instead.
 - Rounded corners can not be combined with background gradients.
 The renderer will prefer the background granient before the corner radius, drawing a rectangle.

 ## Prerequisites